Connect with others who understand.

 You’ll also want to ask your care team how often they need to see you during treatment.
 How frequently you visit the doctor will likely depend on your type of desmoid tumor treatment, among other factors.

-If you’re located far from a sarcoma center, your specialist care team may team up with a local oncologist or other specialist to manage your care.1 You can work with your desmoid tumor specialist team and your local doctor to determine if an appointment can happen near your home or if you need to travel.
+If you live far from a sarcoma center, your specialist team may work with a local oncologist or other doctor to help manage your care.
+Together, you can decide whether you can be seen close to home or need to travel for an appointment.

 5. What Are the Potential Side Effects of Treatment?

-Once you and your doctor agree on a treatment plan, be sure to ask about potential side effects.1 Your doctor can tell you which side effects are common and which may be managed with dose modifications, over-the-counter medications, or lifestyle modifications and which may require a doctor’s appointment or emergency care.5,7
+Once you and your doctor agree on a treatment plan, be sure to ask about potential side effects.
+Your doctor can tell you which side effects are common, which may be managed by changing your dose, taking over-the-counter medications, or making lifestyle changes, and which may require a doctor’s appointment or emergency care.

-You might find it useful to take note of potential side effects throughout your treatment.8 Reach out to your health care team with questions or concerns about side effects.5
+You might find it useful to take note of potential side effects throughout your treatment.
+Reach out to your healthcare team with questions or concerns about side effects.

 6. How Can I Track My Treatment Journey?

-It may be helpful to track possible side effects so that you can tell your doctor what you’re experiencing.8 Your doctor may have recommendations to help you manage certain side effects you may experience, which could include nausea, diarrhea, rash, and others.
-They may recommend dose modifications with your current medical therapy and other prescription or over-the-counter medications to help reduce the severity of these side effects.5,7
+It may help to track possible side effects so you can tell your doctor what you’re experiencing.
+Your doctor may suggest ways to manage side effects, such as nausea, diarrhea, or rash.
+This may include changing your dose or using prescription or over-the-counter medications to help make these side effects less severe.

 7. What Kind of Follow-Up Care Will I Need?